TeaseAI/Tease-AI/README.md

 * Added Features:

-    * Changes from the newest "Fury" update (3-5-2020) have been copied via decompiling.
+    * Changes from the newest available "Fury" update (3-5-2020) have been copied via decompiling.
-    * Changes from the newest "Unofficial" update (55.7.2b) have been copied via decompiling.
+    * Changes from the newest available "Unofficial" update (55.7.2b) have been copied via decompiling.
+    * Changes from the newest available "Sweet" update (56.22) have been copied via decompiling.

 * Commands:
 	* @DommeTagFirst(): Will show the first domme image in the current slideshow tagged with one or more tags. examples: (swift69)